xjmusic/xjmusic/ui/xj-site/content/page/musical/events.md

 tags = ["events"]
 slug = "events"
 title = "Events"
-description = "Musical ideas and performances in the XJ platform are encoded as Events" draft = false
+description = "Musical patterns and performances in the XJ platform are encoded as Events" draft = false

 +++

-There are two types of **Events**, the **Idea Phase Voice-Event** and the **Instrument Audio-Event**.
-Automatic fabrication performs a search for matching Instrument Audio-Events for the chosen Idea Phase Voice-Events.
+There are two types of **Events**, the **Pattern Phase Voice-Event** and the **Instrument Audio-Event**.
+Automatic fabrication performs a search for matching Instrument Audio-Events for the chosen Pattern Phase Voice-Events.
 That is how an Audio is chosen inside of an Instrument, based on its Audio-Events.

 # Percussive-type Instruments